connervieira/Assassin/README.md

 ## Description

 Assassin is a system designed to be your driving copilot by detecting and mitigating potential hazards like speed cameras, potholes, and more.
 During normal driving, Assassin works in the background as a dashboard, displaying basic, customizable information on screen.
-However, when a potential hazard or threat is encountered, Assassin alerts the driver, and suggests a solution to mitigate the problem.
+However, when a potential hazard or threat is encountered, Assassin alerts the driver, and often suggests a solution to mitigate the problem.

 ## Features